As I’ve earlier written, To Understand Portuguese Wines, One Must First Understand the People.

 I can’t even begin to tell you what seeing these huge vessels was like for me.
 Imagine, though, a clay vessel that is 2,000 years old, against our 70-80 years in time that we humans spend on this planet.
 You have to be quietly filled with awe in that process… At least, I was.

-Then José Fonseca, the winemaker for Enoforum (who was touring with us) told me about these amphoras.
+Then José Fonseca, the winemaker for Enoforum, at the time. was touring with us and told me about these amphoras.

 The Romans, in order to seal off these amphoras, used a thick layer of olive oil at the top after filling the vessels with wine.
 As the wine was released from the bottom, for their enjoyment, the layer at the top would spread outward.
 As it did that, it would continue to cover the top of the amphora, keeping all oxygen out.
 (Hence, the need for a “thick” layer of olive oil.)